carlpaton/BackupDatabase/README.md

 This extracts a database dump, supported database are MySQL.
 (We will add MSSQL, PSQL ect)

+* FtpProject

+Classes interact with a remote FTP Service (Delete, List, Make Directory, Send)

+This pushes the file to a remote FTP location to a folder YYYY/MM.
+Files olders than the retention period are purged.

+* LoggerProject

+Simple logger to event viewer.

+* Tests

+Initial integration tests

 * FileZip

 This compresses the database file, the name will be yyyyMMdd.zip

-* FTPManager

-This pushes the file to a remote FTP location to a folder YYYY/MM Files olders than the retention period are purged.

-* Tests

-Unit and integration tests.